-Americans Evacuate Diamond Princess Cruise Ship Amid Spread Of Infection
+44 Americans On The Diamond Princess Cruise Ship Diagnosed With Coronavirus

 After the ship's two weeks of quarantine at sea, officials from various countries, including Canada, Italy, Hong Kong and South Korea, are in the process of extracting their citizens from the vessel.
 The Diamond Princess is reported to have around 3,700 passengers and crew members.
 About half the passengers are from Japan, according to Reuters.

+Approximately 400 U.S. citizens are aboard the Diamond Princess.
+According to Anthony Fauci, director of the U.S. National Institute of Allergy and Infectious Diseases, 44 Americans on the cruise ship have been infected, though not all are sick.

 The U.S. State Department has organized a charter flight to evacuate Americans as early as Sunday evening.
-Only those who are not currently showing symptoms of infection with the virus will be allowed to return to the U.S., where they will face two weeks of quarantine at Air Force bases in California and Texas.
+Only those who are not currently showing symptoms of infection with the virus will be allowed to return to the U.S., where they will face two weeks of quarantine at military bases in California and Texas.

-Approximately 400 U.S. citizens are aboard the Diamond Princess.
-According to Anthony Fauci, director of the U.S. National Institute of Allergy and Infectious Diseases, 44 Americans on the cruise ship have been infected.
-Fauci said not all 44 people are sick.
-Those who are sick will stay in Japan to be treated.

-Those who are not infected are not required to board the U.S. chartered flight, but the U.S. Embassy in Tokyo has recommended that U.S. citizens get off the ship as soon as possible and take one of the chartered flights home.
+Americans who are sick will stay in Japan to be treated.
+Those who are not infected are not required to board the U.S. chartered flight, but the U.S. Embassy in Tokyo has recommended that U.S. citizens get off the ship as soon as possible and take the chartered flight home.

 "We're excited and relieved [to return to the U.S.]," John Montgomery, a passenger on the Diamond Princess, told NPR.
 "The fact that we're going back to the United States to have a quarantine, we feel there's a much better situation."